navis-org/fafbseg-py/docs/source/tutorials/flywire_secret.rst

 Setting the FlyWire secret
 ==========================
-Many data queries against FlyWire use ``cloudvolume`` which provides an interface with FlyWire's chunkedgraph data base.
-To be able to query that backend you need to generate and save an API token (or "secret") similar to CATMAID.
+Many data queries against FlyWire use ``cloudvolume`` or ``caveclient`` which provides interfaces with FlyWire's chunkedgraph and annotation backend, respectively.
+To be able to make those query you need to generate and store an API token (or "secret").
 This needs to be done only once.

 Generate your secret
 --------------------